Atha History, Family Crest & Coats of Arms

 The surname Atha was first found in Cambridgeshire, where it is thought to have first emerged.

-Important Dates for the Atha family
+Early History of the Atha family

 This web page shows only a small excerpt of our Atha research.
 Another 84 words (6 lines of text) covering the years 1279, 1379, and 1568 are included under the topic Early Atha History in all our PDF Extended History products and printed products wherever possible.